 1.3.3.1.
 A valve shall be located downstream of the filter in the direction of flow.
 The valve shall be quick enough acting to open and close within 1 s of the start and end of test.

 1.3.3.2.
 It is recommended that the mass collected on the 47 mm diameter filter (Pe) is ≥ 20 µg and that the filter loading should be maximized consistent with the requirements of paragraphs 1.2.3. and 1.3.3.
+[Editorial note: correct cross-references need to be confirmed].

 1.3.3.3.
 For a given test the gas filter face velocity shall be set to a single value within the range 20 cm/s to 80 cm/s unless the dilution system is being operated with sampling flow proportional to CVS flow rate.

 1.3.3.4.
+[Editorial note: amendment proposed for this paragraph in Informal Document GRPE-63-02.
+Status of amendment is being investigated]

 Fluorocarbon coated glass fibre filters or fluorocarbon membrane filters are required.
 All filter types shall have a 0.3 µm DOP (di-octylphthalate) collection efficiency of at least 99 per cent at a gas filter face velocity of at least 35 cm/s.

 1.3.3.5.
 The filter holder assembly shall be of a design that provides an even flow distribution across the filter stain area.
 The filter stain area shall be at least 1,075 mm2.